sebastiansutter/techguides/pages/sfdemo/sfdemo_step2.md

 ### (Optional) Show the Web Management Console

 Launch the App Connect WMC in Chrome and navigate to the completed orchestration.
 Full logging is enabled for most of the Projects (except the OData), so you can show how every step in the orchestration provides a good amount of detail on inputs and outputs.
-Credentials for the WMC can be found in the **credentials.txt** file on the Desktop of the Demo VM.
+Credentials for the WMC can be found in the **credentials.txt** file on the Desktop of the Demo VM. **Note** the newly provisioned system might require you to allow the `Adobe Flash` add on to be enabled in the browser when you log into the WMC.
+Allow the access for the browser to access the functions of the WMC.